Employment and Support Allowance (ESA) eligibility

 (c) Has some difficulty understanding a simple message from a stranger due to sensory impairment - 6 Points

-Activity 8: Finding your way and being safe, using a guide dog or other aid if normally used
+Activity 8: Do you have any difficulty finding your way and being safe, using a guide dog or other aid if normally used?

 Descriptors: